nazneen1022/Meal-Recipe/README.md

 1. Randomizer page shows a random item.
 2. Randomizer page contains a button to show another random item.

+All pages within the application are fully responsive.

 ## How to install?